- If you are getting the system detected an overrun of a stack-based buffer error, it might be because of corrupt system files.

 - Create and insert a bootable media drive (USB or DVD) and boot with it.
 If your PC does not boot automatically from the bootable drive, you need to enter BIOS to change your boot drive.

 - Once the drive boots, enter your language and other important information and click Next.

 - Now, choose the Repair your computer option in the bottom left corner.

 - Select Advanced options.

 If you’re completely unable to boot, this and the next step will require a bootable media drive.
 You’ll need an alternative PC to download Media Creation Tool and create a bootable drive.

 Once you’ve done that, you can repair the current system image using the bootable drive, as shown above.
 Aside from the System Repair option, you can also use Automatic Repair to fix the system detected an overrun of a stack-based buffer error.

 6. Reinstall Windows 10

 Finally, if none of the previous steps helped you address the problem, we encourage you to back up your data and reinstall Windows 10.

-Also, don’t forget to tell us whether you find these steps helpful or not.
-In addition, please share alternative solutions.
-The comments section is just below.
+Lastly, don’t forget to tell us whether you find these steps helpful in the comments below.